MarcoTarasco/ZFBONE/README.md

 ###### CAUDAL FIN ASSAY ![](icons/Caudal_fin.jpg)
 **Quick introduction**

-The *caudal fin assay* was developed to assess mineral content, ray morphometry or TRAP activity in regenerated caudal fin stained with bone specific staining (alizarin red S or calcein) or TRAP.
+The *caudal fin assay* was developed to assess mineral content, ray morphometry or osteoclas activity in regenerated caudal fin stained with bone specific staining (alizarin red S or calcein) or TRAP.

 More info about the assay area available in the publication: